Costas Malekkos

 Costas Malekkos (Κώστας Μαλέκκος, born 9 April 1971) is a Cypriot former footballer who played as a midfielder for the Cyprus national team.
 He was the manager of Olympiakos Nicosia.
 He is considered one of the best Cypriot players of the 1990s.

 Club career

 Malekkos started off from Omonia where he played for eight years.
 Then, in 1997 he moved to Panathinaikos but after a year he returned to Cyprus again to Omonia.

-During his career, he played for other top Cypriot Clubs such as APOEL, AEL Limassol, Apollon Limassol, Olympiakos Nicosia and finished his career while playing for PAEEK FC.
+During his career, he played for other top Cypriot Clubs such as APOEL, AEL Limassol, Apollon Limassol, Olympiakos Nicosia and finished his career while playing for PAEEK.

 International career

 Malekkos had been also an important member of the Cyprus national football team, having 44 appearances and scoring 4 goals.